 Is that the way church membership works?
 Sadly, in many cases, yes.
-It's not uncommon for a church's membership roll to be two or three times the size of its Sunday attendance.
+It's not uncommon for a churches to have membership rolls two or three times the size of their Sunday attendance.
 "How many members do you have?"
 "We have 250," is the reply.
 "How many gathered to worship last Sunday?"
 And the answer?
 "Uh, about 110."